briankrd/Malsp-KUSTOM/README.md

 - Animation when connecting a charger

-- Loading animation (icon at bottom center)
+- Charging animation (icon at bottom center)

 - More battery icons